renaissanceplanning/mimi/README.md

 ### UI

 This defines the map user interface.
 DON'T TOUCH IT.
 Please <3 Otherwise, you're likely in for a broken application.

-BUT, if you have feature requests, let me (Aaron) know!
+BUT, if you have feature requests, let me know!

 ### Server